History of the Medill cherub program

 In 2009, Davis won the National Press Foundation’s 2009 Everett McKinley Dirksen Award for Distinguished Coverage of Congress by a print reporter for her coverage of the federal response to the 2008 financial meltdown.
 She is a graduate of Yale University.

-Director Product Management at Penguin Random House
+Director of product management at Penguin Random House

 Brian Orloff was an associate editor at People Digital for six years, then worked as mobile news editor until 2013.
 He was also the product manager at CBS Interactive until August 2016 and then the editorial product manager at Shutterstock.
 Before that, he was an online assistant editor and contributing writer at Rolling Stone and a feature writer at the St. Petersburg Times.
 Orloff has been the director of product management at Penguin Random House since February 2017.
 He graduated from Medill in 2006.